Technical Skills List and Examples

 3. Project Management

-This might seem to be more of a soft skill than a hard, technical skill, but project management is critical for all technical projects.
-Being a good project manager means being a good leader, delegating tasks, and measuring the success of each project.
-Being a good project manager means more successful projects, which employers always want.
+This might seem to be more of a soft skill than a hard skill, but project management is critical for all technical projects.
+Being a good project manager means being an effective leader, delegating tasks, and measuring the success of each project.

 - Budget Planning